3EMEgos/planeRF/README.md

 conda activate planeRF
 ```

-Change directory to the `planeRF` code folder.
+Change directory to the `planeRF` root folder.

 Run the `app.py` file inside the `Dash` directory: